 - Yield: 24 servings, about 2 tablespoons per serving 1x

 - 3 cups raw almonds (about 1 lb.)

 - 3 tablespoons mirin

 - generous pinch or two mineral salt

-- 1 tablespoon white and/or black sesame seeds
+- 1 heaping tablespoon sesame seeds (black and/or white)

 Preheat oven to 350 degrees F.

-On a large baking sheet (a rimmed one would be ideal), spread mixture in an even layer…it’s ok if some clump up.
+On a large rimmed baking sheet, lined with parchment paper or silpat, spread almonds in an even layer.
 You may even like to sprinkle a little salt on top of the almonds for a little extra saltiness!
-Bake for 20 – 25 minutes, stirring once.

 I recommend sourcing the best mirin you can get.
 Read the ingredient label and choose ones that are brewed traditionally and do not contain additives like corn syrup or use artificially produced koji enzymes.
 A good mirin will run you around $10 dollars and is worth the little extra compared to cheaper brands that use additives.
 You can also use it in the other recipes that call for mirin as mentioned in the first paragraph.
 It’s great to use in marinades and stir fry’s.
 You can use it to glaze your pie crusts and pastries too, giving them a beautiful shiny finish.
 It may also be used in making desserts such as poached fruit and puddings.